Warhammer 40,000: Space Marine 2: Setting

 The game is set in the early 42nd Millennium during the Era Indomitus, the Age of the Dark Imperium.
 After the return of Roboute Guilliman, the Primarch of the Ultramarines, the Imperium of Man has launched a galaxy-wide, decade-long campaign known as the Indomitus Crusade with the goal of reclaiming lost worlds from its enemies and bringing it back from the brink of collapse.
 However, when it seems that the Imperium have gained the upper hand, an alien race known as the Tyranids of Hive Fleet Leviathan emerge from the western part of the galaxy and in greater numbers than ever before.
 This starts the Fourth Tyrannic War.

 The game's main enemies are the Tyranids (believed to be a splinter of Leviathan) and the forces of Chaos.
 The Tyranids are an extragalactic insectoid race whose sole purpose is to consume all forms of biomatter.
 The forces of Chaos in the game are dedicated to Tzeentch, the Chaos God of sorcery and manipulation, and consist largely of human cultists, renegade soldiers and mutants; their elites are the Thousand Sons Traitor Legion, Chaos Space Marines dedicated to Tzeentch, made up of "Rubric Marines" (suits of Space Marine armour animated by the souls of their former wearers) and Sorcerers.

 After the events of the first game, Demetrian Titus (Clive Standen), former Captain of the Ultramarines Chapter's 2nd Company, was imprisoned by Inquisitor Thrax on charges of heresy due to his resistance to the powers of Chaos.
 Although he was deemed free of Chaos taint, Inquisitor Thrax continued to imprison Titus under torture for a century.
-Thrax was later killed by the Grey Knights after being possessed by a Daemon, and other members of the Inquisition freed Titus and offered him the chance to return to the Ultramarines.
+Thrax was later killed by the Grey Knights, a chapter of daemon-hunting Space Marines associated with the Inquisition, after being possessed by a Daemon, and other members of the Inquisition freed Titus and offered him the chance to return to the Ultramarines.
 Titus, believing that he had disgraced his Chapter, instead chose self-imposed penance by becoming a Blackshield and joining the Deathwatch (an Inquisitorial order composed of Space Marines from multiple chapters, dedicated to hunting and exterminating alien threats).